Is there an organizational culture assessment instrument to help identify and define your company’s core culture?

 The process has three stages:

-- Step One: Conduct interviews and/or open-ended surveys with key leadership to uncover the principles and values that they see as core to the culture.
+- Step One: Conduct interviews or open-ended surveys with key leadership to uncover the principles and values that they see as core to the culture.
 Sometimes focus groups, using a cross-section of employees, are also helpful to see how others throughout the organization define the organization’s guiding principles.
 You can learn more about the types of organizational culture assessment questions to ask at this link.

 - Step Two: Next, construct and implement a closed-ended customized survey based on the information gathered in Step One.
 Yes, list all reasonable options derived from your qualitative data gathering.
 Now is the time for all employees to reveal how they view the organization’s principles and values—by reacting to the options on this customized survey.

 - Step Three: Finally, conduct a facilitated session with the leadership team to review all the information collected and make decisions on the core culture.
+Leaders define culture with the knowledge of employee views.